sheanting937/GiveDrawingLife/README.md

 # Give Drawing Life
 ## First Step
-Use Conda's Miniconda to activate a Python virtual environment prior to installing Give Drawing Life.
-Follow [these steps](https://conda.io/projects/conda/en/stable/user-guide/install/index.html) to download and install it.
-Then run the following commands:
+Install Git.
+Install Miniconda or Anaconda.
+Remember to add conda to PATH in your computer so that conda and python can work in cmd.
+Make sure that the default path of the local "Download" package in your computer is "C:/Users/username/Download".
+When you open cmd, make sure that the default path that appears on the page is "C:/Users/username>".
+Then run the following commands in cmd:
 ````bash
     # create and activate the virtual environment
     conda create --name animated_drawings python=3.8.13